pbduy/CS427_GameDevandVisualization/README.md

 **Student name:** Pham Bao Duy

 #### Brief introduction of game: Flappy Birdie
   Flappy Birdie game is based on the original game - Flappy Bird.
 The game is a side-scroller where the player controls a bird Birdie, which moves persistently to the right.
-The player is tasked with navigating Birdie through pairs of column that have equally sized gaps placed at random heights.
-Birdie automatically drops and "flap" only when the player click the leftmouse on the screen.
-Each successful pass through a pair of column awards the player one point.
+The player is tasked with navigating Birdie through pairs of columns that have equally sized gaps placed at random heights.
+Birdie automatically drops and "flap" only when the player click the left-mouse on the screen.
+Each successful pass through pairs of columns awards the player one point.
 Colliding with a column or the ground ends the gameplay.

-Let's play and remember: flap Bir'die' to do not die.
-Have fun !
+  Let's play and remember that: flap Bir'die' to do not die.
+Have fun!

 #### Demo
 <p align="center"><img src="https://user-images.githubusercontent.com/56706918/90380740-a4a9b600-e0a6-11ea-9338-6b0f2be55d05.gif"/></p>